MicrosoftDocs/sdk-api/sdk-api-src/content/mprapi/nf-mprapi-mpradminusergetinfo.md

 <b>Windows NT Server 4.0 with SP3 and later:  </b>If the <i>dwLevel</i> parameter specifies zero, <i>lpbBuffer</i> should point to a
 <a href="https://msdn.microsoft.com/f034c6c2-2dac-40bf-b810-9bf6f3eb3c41">RAS_USER_0</a> structure.

-#### - lpwsServerName [in]

-Pointer to a Unicode string that specifies the name of the server  with the master User Accounts Subsystem (UAS).
-If the remote access server is part of a domain, the computer with the UAS is either the primary domain controller or the backup domain controller.
-If the remote access server is not part of a domain, then the server itself  stores the UAS.
-In either case, call the
-<a href="https://msdn.microsoft.com/96bd5e88-5b13-41b2-ab3a-f9995cae36f8">MprAdminGetPDCServer</a> function to obtain the value for this parameter.

-If the server itself stores the UAS, this parameter can be <b>NULL</b>.

-#### - lpwsUserName [in]

-Pointer to a Unicode string that specifies the name of the user for which to get RAS information.

 ## -returns